 - Toe Length – You are more likely to develop hammertoe if your second toe is longer than your big toe

 - Certain Diseases – Arthritis and diabetes may make you more likely to develop hammertoe

 If you have hammertoe, you should change into a more comfortable shoe that provides enough room for your toes.
 Exercises such as picking up marbles may strengthen and stretch your toe muscles.
 Nevertheless, it is important to seek assistance from a podiatrist in order to determine the severity of your hammertoe and see which treatment option will work best for you.

-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Hammertoe

 Research has shown that many women suffer from specific physical ailments during their pregnancies, and swollen feet is one of the more common uncomfortable conditions.
 Women who are pregnant undergo a multitude of changes, which may often result in swollen feet and ankles.
 These may include the blood becoming thicker, which may be a consequence of unpreventable changes in the blood chemistry.
 Many women have learned to manage swollen feet during their pregnancies, and this may be accomplished by elevating the feet frequently during the day, drinking plenty of fresh water as often as possible, and maintaining a gentle exercise program.
 Additionally, it may be advised to sleep on your left side, which may help to regulate blood flow in the body.
 If you would like additional information about the effects pregnancy may have on your feet, please counsel with a podiatrist.